Menace13/RoA-Workshop-Templates/Templates/Attacks/command_grabs.md

 ```
 //update.gml
-if(grabbedid != noone && grabbedid.state == PS_TUMBLE){
+if(grabbedid != noone){
+	grabbedid.ungrab++;
+	if(grabbedid.ungrab == 2){
 		grabbedid.visible = true; //Feel free to remove this line if the grab does not make the opponent invisible.
 		grabbedid.invincible = false; //Feel free to remove this line if the grab does not make the opponent invincible.
+		grabbedid.state = PS_TUMBLE;
+		grabbedid.ungrab = 0;
 		grabbedid = noone;
 	}
-if(grabbedid != noone){
-	grabbedid.state = PS_TUMBLE;
-	grabbedid.vsp = 0;
-	grabbedid.grav = 0;
 }
 ```
 These are backup checks to make sure that the grabbed player isn't stuck in a grab forever.
 If the state of the grabbed player isn't constantly set to PS_WRAPPED, it will released the grabbed.